NetScaler ingress controller

 Multi-cluster ingress setup with different applications

 In the multi-cluster ingress setup for load balancing different applications, the listener resource deployed in each cluster must be the same.
 The ingress resource in each cluster must refer to the same listener.
 For the example described in the deployment topology section, mc-listener is the listener resource deployed in both cluster1 and cluster2.
-The following sample ingress resources deployed in cluster1 and cluster2 refers to mc-listener.
+The following sample ingress resources deployed in cluster1 and cluster2 refer to mc-listener.

 Ingress resource to expose App-B in cluster1: